tests-always-included/metalsmith-atomizer/README.md

         // into buffers, which encoding should be used?
         bufferEncoding: "utf8",

-        // Name of the generated file
+        // Name of the generated file.
         destination: "atomic.css",

+        // File permissions of the generated CSS file.
+        destinationMode: "0644",

+        // Set to true if the list of detected CSS rules should be forgotten.
+        // Remembering these rules helps the plugin work with
+        // metalsmith-watch and similar plugins.
+        forget: false,

         // Pattern of files to match
         match: "**/*.{html,htm}",